 A lot of new coaches think about pricing ‘by the hour’ or session because we get used to the idea of ‘hourly rates’ as employees and customers.

 A better way to go is value-based pricing, where you sell several sessions of coaching for one price, not based on hourly rates, but based on the value of the outcome to the client.

 General health and wellness coaching industry rates are as follows:

 These are general guidelines, but you must work out your pricing in terms of:

 After all, people are buying results, and the better coach you are and the more proof you have of success, the more likely people will pay you for your coaching services.

 The best question to ask yourself is this – ‘If I were a prospective client coming to my own business, would I pay that amount of money for this program to get those types of results?’

-There’s a lot of factors to consider when working out coaching pricing, and it comes down to a few key areas.
+There are a lot of factors to consider when working out coaching pricing, and it comes down to a few key areas.